 Governments have both incentives and disincentives for banning Bitcoin.
 While most governments are currently incapable of banning Bitcoin on their own, a coalition of governments might be able to effectuate a ban.

 As a new phenomenon, Bitcoin faces much skepticism.
 However, Bitcoin’s database, the blockchain, is practically impervious to attack or corruption.
 Individuals can still lose their bitcoin in a variety of ways, so it’s important to be careful.

 Bitcoin is a new form of money, and its network has rapidly grown.
-However, Bitcoin's adoption as a Medium of Exchange has been slower than its adoption as a Store of Value.
-However, several economic, cultural, and technological incentives explain why this is the case, and why Bitcoin will be used as a Medium of Exchange in the future.
+While Bitcoin is not yet a universal a Medium of Exchange, economic, cultural, and technological incentives explain why this is the case, and why Bitcoin will be used as a Medium of Exchange in the future.

 Bitcoin mining requires significant electrical energy, accounting for the majority of production and operation costs associated with the Bitcoin Network.